-Little Salkeld is one of those effortlessly pretty villages that are dotted throughout the Eden Valley.
-The valley has a timeless feel to it and there are plenty of great walks in the area that can be enjoyed from our self catering cottages in the Eden Valley and Cumbria.
+Little Salkeld is one of many effortlessly pretty villages that are dotted throughout the Eden Valley.
+The valley has a timeless feel to it and there are plenty of great walks in the area that can be enjoyed from our self-catering cottages in the Eden Valley and Cumbria.

-Here is one walk we went on recently starting in Little Salkeld and taking in Lacy’s Caves on the river and Long Meg Stone Circle too.
+Here is one walk we went on recently starting in Little Salkeld, which took in Lacy’s Caves on the river and Long Meg Stone Circle too.
 Best of all, after your exertion there is a quaint tearoom for you to visit back in Little Salkeld for the most delicious homemade organic food and cakes.

 Lacy’s Caves can be found on the banks of the River Eden.
 In the 18th Century Colonel Lacy commissioned these caves to be carved out of the sandstone rock.
-Originally he had rhododendron gardens landscaped for his guests to walk through before he would entertain them at the caves himself.
-The walk is still a pleasant amble through the woods and the caves a bizarre surprise.
-The rhododendrons still thrive.
+Originally, he had rhododendron gardens landscaped for his guests to walk through before he would entertain them at the caves himself.
+The walk is still a pleasant amble through the woods, where the rhododendrons still thrive and the caves offer a bizarre surprise.

-Little Salkeld is the starting point for the walk.
-It is a few miles east of Penrith.
+Little Salkeld, merely a few miles east of Penrith, is the starting point for the walk.
 It is a very small village and there is limited parking.
 Turn left at the sign for Long Meg and left again at the grass triangle.
 You should find somewhere to park along this road.

 To reach the caves, carry on along this road on foot.
 The road forks right to a farm track and it is just a case of following the path to the caves.
 If you have dogs or children with you, please note that there are some sheer drops near the path.
-The caves are in the woods on the edge of the river and are great fun to explore.
-Try and find all the intricate carvings too.
+The caves are in the woods on the edge of the river and are great fun to explore, especially when trying to find all the intricate carvings held within.

-From Colonel Lacy’s caves you can either turn back to Little Salkeld the way you came (maybe you fancy that cake a little earlier than expected) or carry on to Long Meg stone circle (which apparently Colonel Lacy once tried to blow up when he lived at Salkeld Hall; luckily a thunderstorm dissuaded him from his attempts!
+From Colonel Lacy’s caves you can either turn back to Little Salkeld the way you came (maybe you fancy that cake a little earlier than expected) or carry on to Long Meg Stone Circle, which Colonel Lacy once tried to blow up when he lived at Salkeld Hall; luckily a thunderstorm dissuaded him from his attempts!

-Follow the path to the end and then turn right (signed Long Meg).
-Follow the path towards Longmeg Farm and then follow the farm road to Long Meg and Her Daughters stone circle (sometimes referred to as ‘Maughanby Circle’).
+Follow the path to the end and then turn right (sign-posted Long Meg).
+Follow the path towards Long Meg Farm and then follow the farm road to Long Meg and Her Daughters Stone Circle (sometimes referred to as ‘Maughanby Circle’).

-To get back to Little Salkeld follow the farm track back to the road, turn right and walk along the road back to Little Salkeld (note that there are no pavements).
+To get back to Little Salkeld follow the farm track back to the road, turn right and walk along the road back to Little Salkeld (note that there are no pavements along the road).

-Now it’s time for a well earned treat.
-Back in the village on the road into Little Salkeld is the water mill that produces and sells organic flour.
-The attached tearoom smells unbelievably tempting, with a vegetarian menu of home made cakes, soups, tarts and pies.
-Definitely worth a stop!
+Now it’s time for a well-earned treat.
+Back in the village on the road into Little Salkeld is the watermill that produces and sells organic flour.
+The attached tearoom smells unbelievably tempting, with a vegetarian menu of homemade cakes, soups, tarts and pies.
+Definitely worth a stop for a spell!

-See details of self catering cottages in the Lake District and the Eden Valley here.
-We have dog friendly cottages too.
+See details of self-catering cottages in the Lake District and the Eden Valley.
+We have dog-friendly cottages too.